kids encyclopedia robot

 He competed in track and field in high school, during which time he was coached by Dacre Bowen and Martin Hee.
 He then attended Azusa Pacific University, an Evangelical Christian college near Los Angeles, California, where he competed in the National Association of Intercollegiate Athletics and was coached by Mike Barnett, who still coaches him.
 Clay still trains at Azusa Pacific University.
 Clay decided to compete in the decathlon after persuasion from Olympian Chris Huffins.

 Clay won the silver medal at the 2004 Olympics, and finished first at the 2005 World Championships.
-He was unable to complete the 2007 World Championships due to injuries, dropping out after four events.
+He was unable to complete the 2007 World Championships due to injuries, dropping out after four events in which he claimed the competition's best scores in the 100 metres and the long jump.

 Clay won the gold medal at the 2008 Olympics in the decathlon.
 His victory margin of 240 points in the 2008 Beijing Olympics was the largest since 1972.
 The Olympic decathlon champion is referred to as the "World's Greatest Athlete" and prior to the Olympics, Clay was tested by SPARQ to establish his SPARQ Rating across a number of different sports.
 The test is meant to measure sport-specific athleticism and in the football test Clay recorded a score of 130.40, the highest ever recorded up to that point.
 By comparison, Reggie Bush scored a 93.38 on the popular test.